Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 How long does the supplier have to fix noncompliance issues (i.e., ineligible coach) when notified by CMS?

-A supplier has no more than 30 days from the date of its denial or revocation notice to fix any and all noncompliance issues that resulted in its denial or revocation.
-For a supplier’s enrollment denial or renovation to be reversed, within 30 days from the date of its denial or revocation notice from CMS the MDPP supplier must submit a corrective action plan (CAP) that includes sufficient evidence to show that it has corrected any and all deficiencies that resulted in its enrollment denial or revocation.
+A supplier has a maximum of 30 calendar days from the date of its denial/revocation notice to fix noncompliance issues that resulted in its denial or revocation.
+For a supplier’s enrollment denial/renovation to be reversed, the MDPP supplier must submit a corrective action plan (CAP) that includes sufficient evidence to show that it has corrected each deficiency listed in the denial/revocation notice within 30 calendar days from the date of its denial or revocation notice from CMS.

-No, the CDC only grants recognition to organizational entities.
-Therefore, organizations, not individuals, can enroll as an MDPP supplier if they meet the conditions for enrollment.
+No. The CDC only grants recognition to organizational entities.
+Therefore, organizations, not individuals, may enroll in Medicare as an MDPP supplier if they meet the conditions for enrollment.
 Individuals who wish to participate in MDPP may do so as a coach.
-An MDPP supplier must submit a form which includes a roster of all coaches who will be furnishing MDPP services along with its enrollment form.
+An MDPP supplier must submit and maintain a roster of all coaches who will be furnishing MDPP services as part of its supplier enrollment application in the Medicare Provider Enrollment, Chain, and Ownership System (PECOS).

 What NPI taxonomy type should prospective coaches use??